lucy3/gpt3_gender/README.md

 ## Data

 - query\_openai.py: for gathering GPT-3 generated stories
-- TODO: a spreadsheet of book titles and other information
+- data/booklist.csv: list of authors and book titles

 We cannot release the original books because they are copyrighted.
 Generated stories may also output [copyrighted content](https://bair.berkeley.edu/blog/2020/12/20/lmmem/).